As February 2016 slides into memory, we bid a silent adieu to yet another theme.

 Ford wants the European market to see them differently.
 Perhaps they could start by being different?

-I once watched professional cyclist, Peter Sagan being interviewed during the Tour de France.
-Asked what would prevent him winning the green (points) jersey in that year’s race, he rather naively replied; “unluck“.
-In fairness to Sagan, (who’s from Slovakia), he wasn’t speaking in his own language and we all understood what he was getting at.
-Which brings me to Ford’s new advertising slogan: Unlearn.
-By definition, in order to unlearn something, we must first undo the process of learning; to rid our minds of previously held orthodoxies and notions.
-Continue reading “What Does Ford Want Us To Unlearn?”
+A number of years ago, I watched professional cyclist, Peter Sagan being interviewed during the Tour de France.
+Asked what would prevent him winning the green (points) jersey in that year’s race, he rather naively replied, “unluck”.
+Sagan is Slovakian, and while his grasp of English may have been slightly tenuous at the time, we all understood what he was getting at.
+But I have not gathered you here today to discuss the nuances of the English language, nor the ways in which it can be misinterpreted.
+We are here instead to Continue reading “What Does Ford Want Us To Unlearn?”

 This is what it takes to turn one of the more handsome saloons of the past decade or so into an anonymous slab: matte black paint.